Sumit240803/doc_share/README.md

 # or
 bun dev
 ```
+# Usage

+You can use this project to save your important doucuments and they are securely stored.
+User can login and register into its account and upload the document.
+You can also update your profile.
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.